davidtimmons/metalsmith-preview/README.md

 [![build status][build-badge]][build-url]
 [![downloads][downloads-badge]][downloads-url]

-> A Metalsmith plugin for generating text previews.
+> A Metalsmith plugin for generating custom text previews.

 This plugin generates a customizable text preview for each source file.
 Previews can be generated based on word count, character count, or custom markers placed within the source text.
 Each